ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/R.md

 This R sound is pronounced by tapping the roof of your mouth once quickly with the tongue.
 This is the same sound as the American ''au'''t'''umn'' or ''be'''tt'''er''.
 You may also recognize it from being the same as the hard Scottish R or the same as the sound in the Spanish ''ca'''r'''o''.

-Icelanders themselves think they are [[w:Alveolar trill|rolling their R's]] <Audio src="pron NPPH.mp3" inline/> (and will teach that to foreigners), but this is actually not the case.<ref group="lower-alpha">The sound is only a long rolled R when speaking very slowly.
-In normal speech it is never rolled.</ref>
+Icelanders themselves think they are [[w:Alveolar trill|rolling their R's]] <Audio src="pron NPPH.mp3" inline/> (and will teach that to foreigners), but this is actually not the case.<note>The sound is only a long rolled R when speaking very slowly.
+In normal speech it is never rolled.</note>

 This is the default R sound: